snubwoody/wakunguma.com/src/articles/windows-performance.md

 ![](../assets/windows-performance/process-screenshot.png)

+I wonder if this is due to the fundamental design of the operating system architecture or just accumulating crap over the years.
 I rarely ever use windows with a ram usage <60%

 Maybe it's Docker and I forgot to drop some images.